Double Lemon Drizzle Cake with Poppy Seeds

 Using a fan-assisted oven?
 Click here

+You will also need a Delia Online 20cm Round Loose-based Cake Tin, or similar, greased and base lined.
 The Delia Online bakeware range is now available online, and you can purchase our 20cm Round Loose-based Cake Tin plus washable and reusable liner direct from Silverwood.